NicholasClark/TIRTLtools/reference/TCRdist.md

   tcr2.
 Otherwise, it will calculate TCRdist for every pair of TCRs in tcr1.

+- remove_MAIT:

+  whether to remove TCRs from MAIT cells (default is FALSE)

 - params:

   (optional) a table of valid parameters for amino acids and va/vb